How Is Technology Transforming Financial Services? Real-World Data and Frameworks from 400+ Implementations

 Dramatic Growth Metrics:

-- Assets in robo-advisors: $50 billion → $1.4+ trillion (+2,700%)
+- Assets in robo-advisors — Surged from $50 billion to $1.4+ trillion (+2,700%)

-- Average advisor AUM capacity: $80 million → $120 million (+50%)
+- Average advisor AUM capacity — Grew from $80 million to $120 million (+50%)

-- Minimum investment thresholds: $250,000+ → $0-1,000 (-99%)
+- Minimum investment thresholds — Dropped from $250,000+ to $0–1,000 (-99%)

 Technology is closing the "advice gap" that left mass-affluent investors underserved.
 In 2015, investors with less than $250,000 in assets had minimal access to professional advice.
 Today, digital-first platforms combined with hybrid human advisors serve previously underserved segments.

-- Portfolio Management: Automated rebalancing and tax-loss harvesting
+| High | Portfolio Management | Automated rebalancing and tax-loss harvesting |

-- Reporting: Real-time performance dashboards replace quarterly statements
+| High | Reporting | Real-time performance dashboards replace quarterly statements |

-- Market Access: Fractional shares democratize investing
+| High | Market Access | Fractional shares democratize investing |

-- Research: AI-powered analysis augments human insight
+| High | Research | AI-powered analysis augments human insight |

-- Financial Planning: Software enhances but doesn't replace planning conversations
+| Moderate | Financial Planning | Software enhances but doesn't replace planning conversations |

-- Client Communication: Digital channels supplement face-to-face relationships
+| Moderate | Client Communication | Digital channels supplement face-to-face relationships |

-- Compliance: Automation reduces burden but human oversight remains essential
+| Moderate | Compliance | Automation reduces burden but human oversight remains essential |

-- Alternative Investments: Tokenization expanding access to private markets
+| Emerging | Alternative Investments | Tokenization expanding access to private markets |

-- ESG Integration: Technology enabling sophisticated sustainability analysis
+| Emerging | ESG Integration | Technology enabling sophisticated sustainability analysis |

-- Behavioral Coaching: AI identifying and addressing investor biases
+| Emerging | Behavioral Coaching | AI identifying and addressing investor biases |

-Strategic Implications for Wealth Managers
+What Are the Strategic Implications for Wealth Managers?

 For wealth managers, this represents both a threat and an opportunity.
 The firms that thrive will be those that use technology to serve more clients more effectively—not those that try to compete with robo-advisors on price.
 This is why we emphasize client experience and advisor productivity in our Financial Services Cloud implementations.